 Obviously, none of us can afford to sit around worrying about these dangers all the time.
 But when a catastrophic accident actually occurs, pain and suffering are not the only problems you’re likely to face.
 Financial consequences can be just as devastating, as medical bills roll in while you delay returning to work to concentrate on recovery.
 Discussing these concerns with our Maryland Personal Injury Lawyers can help.

 Perhaps the most distressing moment for you, other than the moment when the accident actually happened, is the moment when you realize that it was caused by someone else’s misconduct.
 Circumstances like these absolutely demand a decisive response.
-That’s OK with us, though, because responding decisively on behalf of our clients is what we do all day, every day.
+However, that is okay with us because responding decisively on behalf of our clients is what we do every day.

 Compensation for your medical bills is probably only the tip of the compensation iceberg that you are entitled to.
 It’s hard to enforce a claim, however, if you don’t know its true value.
 The skilled and trusted Maryland personal injury lawyers at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP, however, are trained to calculate this value – to the point that we have recovered over $1 billion in compensation for our clients over the years.